COMCIFS/comcifs.github.io/draft/ddlm_dictionary_style_guide.md

 The following rules describe the preferred layout of DDLm dictionaries.
-Following these rules should allow generic dictionary manipulation software to ingest, edit and re-output dictionaries with minimal irrelevant changes to whitespace.
+Following these rules should allow generic dictionary manipulation software to ingest, semantically edit and re-output dictionaries with minimal irrelevant changes to whitespace.

 These rules are not intended to apply to CIF data files.